 Stay on Lincoln Way past the Foresthill Rd. intersection (the signal) and I-80 overpass [2.4 miles from the courthouse].
 Here there are fast food restaurants, gas stations, a supermarket, and stores.
-Two doors west of the Jack in the Box is a California Welcome Center with tourist information at 13411 Lincoln Way (hours: M-S 9:30-4:30, Sunday 11-4:30).

 You can turn right at the signal, Foresthill Rd.
-The road will take you on a nice side trip to Foresthill, Michigan Bluff, Gold Rush town sites and lots of roads for exploring (including the most northern stand of redwoods in the State).
+The road will take you on a nice side trip to Foresthill, Michigan Bluff, Gold Rush town sites and lots of roads for exploring (including the most northern stand of Giant Sequoias in the State).
 Foresthill, 15 miles away, also has a small museum.

-Instead of turning at Foreshill Rd., just after the fast food restaurants on Lincoln Way you will pass Lou La Bonte's restaurant which has a collection of historical photographs, and Ikeda's Fruit Stand which has great produce and pies among other things.
+Instead of turning at Foreshill Rd., just after the fast food restaurants on Lincoln Way you will pass Lou La Bonte's restaurant which has a collection of historical photographs, and Ikeda's Fruit Stand which has great produce and pies, among other things.